For more information or questions email Kim at bluewaterventuressc@gmail.com or by phone at: 831 459 8548

-Today campers will slide off sit on top kayaks to have an eye level experience with the Monterey Bay National Marine Sanctuary!
+Today campers will slide off our sit on top kayaks to have an eye level experience with the Monterey Bay National Marine Sanctuary!
 Using goggles or a mask/snorkel, we’ll take a look at the kelp forest or choose to remain dry and simply glide over the forest canopy searching for sea otters, harbor seals, sea lions and sea birds.
 Encompassing 5,322 square miles of ocean, our remarkable sanctuary supports one of the planet’s most biologically diverse marine ecosystems.

 The use of sit on top kayaks with the option to submerge into the water gives us an entirely different perspective on our ocean world.